Censorship In The News 2016

 New Rules Would Restrict Foreign Content on Chinese Internet

 A new law introduced in 2016 would force foreign companies to partner with Chinese firms and get government approval before publishing content online in the country.
 Though Western news organizations are already blocked or highly restricted, the rules would push online companies to further self-censor.
 Meanwhile, news came out last year that Facebook was eagerly developing a feature to suppress certain posts, in a bid to win favour with the Chinese government and be allowed back into China.

 Watchdog Freedom House found that online freedoms declined worldwide for the sixth year in a row, as two-thirds of Internet users live under censorship regimes.
 Social media and messaging services were increasingly suppressed, while politicians in many countries used any excuse to block online access, while well-known censorship countries like China and its “Great Firewall” continued unabated and was even shared with Russia.

 One lesson from 2016 is that the use of privacy tools like TunnelBear and Tor, are becoming a mandatory step to enjoying the free, open Internet for much of the world.

 Interested in keeping up to date with the latest developments in online privacy?
-Check out our monthly privacy news roundups and subscribe to TunnelBear’s privacy news mailing list to get our top picks delivered to your inbox.
+Subscribe to TunnelBear’s privacy news mailing list to get our top picks delivered to your inbox.